 A whole new space

 As I wrap up this blog series some cool things are about to happen.
 We are in the final stages of designing our new office and moving to a much larger space.
 One important aspect of this new space will be having a great place to run our workshops as well as starting to bring the community into many of our projects.
-We attend a lot of tech meetups and run as many events as possible and notice it’s always hard for the community to find a great space that is cost effective.
+We attend a lot of tech meetups and run as many events as possible and notice it’s always hard for the community to find a great events space that is cost effective.
 Our new space will be designed to host great meetups, events and tech talks as well as a place for our partners and customers to collaborate with us.
-Stay tuned for a launch event we plan to host before the cold hits Toronto.
+Stay tuned for a launch event we plan to host in Toronto.

-My next topic will be way more technical but this was a nice way to reflect on the past year and a half and provide some context of how we run and built Arctiq.
+My next topic will be way more technical but this was a nice way to reflect on the past year and a half and provide some context of how we run and scale Arctiq.

-Interested in learning more or discussing any of the technology we utilized we would love to hear from you.
+Interested in learning more or discussing any of the technology we utilized?
+We would love to hear from you.